sasha-seagate/distribute-objects-with-cloudfront/readme.md

-# Distribute Lyve Cloud S3 media contents through Amazon CloudFront
+# Lyve Cloud integration with Amazon CloudFront

 ## Introduction
-The following document explains how to integrate Amazon CloudFront with AWS Lambda as an origin to distribute media content from Lyve Cloud S3.
+The following document explains how to integrate Amazon CloudFront with Lyve Cloud as the source of media content.

-Fronting Lyve Cloud S3 media contents with Lambda and CloudFront allows you to cache content closer to the viewer by leveraging the globally distributed content distribution network.
+Fronting Lyve Cloud S3 media contents with CloudFront using Lambda allows you to cache content closer to the viewer by leveraging the globally distributed content distribution network.

-You could define custom domain names, turn on HTTPS delivery over TLS.
-Further, you could activate AWS Web Application Firewall (WAF) and AWS Shield Advanced to protect your application from malicious bots, prevent common application exploits and enhance protection from DDoS attacks.

-Amazon CloudFront and Lyve Cloud S3 Object Storage are used together to improve the delivery and security of your mission critical applications.
+Amazon CloudFront and Lyve Cloud Object Storage are used together to improve the delivery and security of your mission critical applications.
 When a user requests for content through CloudFront, the request is routed to the edge location that provides the lowest latency and is delivered with optimal performance.

 ## How it Works
 The AWS Lambda function provided in this repository returns, upon request, the content of the specified S3 object and its content type.
 When accessed via a CloudFront URL, the content is retrieved from CloudFront's cache, rather than performing an additional GET operation to retrieve the object from Lyve Cloud's storage.